 Blessed virtues (福德): Blessings (福报: blessed rewards) from positive (i.e. wholesome; good) karma, and meritorious virtues (功德: merits), arising from virtuous deeds of body, speech and mind.

 Thus, the sūtra line does mean there must be much merits to attain birth.
 However, as most of these merits are shared by Āmítuófó with us when connected to him, they are not totally self-created.
-This is so as all non-Buddhas’ merits, from that of the greatest Bodhisattvas, to ours as lowly ordinary beings, cannot qualify to enter any Buddha’s immeasurably meritorious Pure Land.
+This is so as all non-Buddhas’ merits, from those of the greatest Bodhisattvas, to ours as lowly ordinary beings, cannot qualify to enter any Buddha’s immeasurably meritorious Pure Land.
 There must first be connection to the Buddha for ‘topping up’ our limited merits to karmically deserve entry.

 二力偈